brunobg/webdevbook/docs/backend/database.md

 While you might need to use SQL queries directly in your code, we'll deal here with Eloquent, Laravel's ORM.

+## How to plan a proper SQL schema

+TODO

 ## Migrations

 Migrations are the files that create or alter the database schema.
 They are responsible for creating tables for your [models](./models.md).